Frequently asked questions about starting and running an LLC, or limited liability company.

 Under Wyoming law, an LLC name must contain the words "Limited Liability Company," or the abbreviations "LLC" or "L.L.C.," "Limited Company," or the abbreviations "LC" or "L.C.," "Ltd. Liability Company," "Ltd. Liability Co.," or "Limited Liability Co."
 The name of a low profit SMLLC must contain the words "Low Profit Ltd. Liability Company," "Low Profit Ltd. Liability Co." or "Low Profit Limited Liability Co." or the abbreviations "L3C" or "l3c."

 Your LLC's name must be distinguishable from the names of other business entities already on file with the Wyoming Secretary of State.
+See the Secretary of State's guide How to Choose a Company Name.
 Names may be checked for availability at the Wyoming Secretary of State business name database.

 You may reserve a name for 120 days by filing an Application for Reservation of Name with the Wyoming Secretary of State.
 The reservation must be filed by mail.
 The filing fee is $50.

 Every Wyoming LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be a Wyoming resident or business entity authorized to do business in Wyoming.
 The registered agent must have a physical street address in Wyoming.

 A Wyoming LLC is created by filing Articles of Organization with the Secretary of State.
 The articles must include:

 The articles must be accompanied by a written consent to appointment signed by the registered agent (this form is included with the Wyoming Articles of Organization form).